 - Aging process of implant reconstructed breast, more pronounced with a unilateral procedure

-- Autologous-based – utilizing the patient’s own tissue from another part of the body to reconstruct the breast, abdomen is currently most commonly used donor site, other options include thigh, buttock or back
+- Autologous-based – utilizing the patient’s own tissue from another part of the body to reconstruct the breast, abdomen is currently the most commonly used donor site, other options include the thigh, buttock, or back

 - Ages more naturally than an implant, responding to weight gain/loss